telerik/fiddler-jam-docs/introduction.md

 Fiddler Jam Portal delivers a range of handy and developer-friendly features whose number and further development are not limited by the list in this section&mdash;the Fiddler team constantly invests efforts to improve the performance and add more value to the existing troubleshooting solution, and build on top of its available features.

-The Fiddler Jam Portal options are available for commercial users only.
+The Fiddler Jam Portal options are available for registered users with active seats only.
-* For more information about trials and subscriptions, refer to the section on the [Fiddler Jam Portal trial version and commercial license]({% slug fj-portal %}#trial-version-and-commercial-license).
+* For more information about Fiddler Jam Portal trials and licenses, refer to the section on [trial version and commercial license]({% slug fj-portal %}#trial-version-and-commercial-license).
-* For more information about managing your subscription plan, refer to the [Fiddler Jam purchase page](https://www.telerik.com/purchase/fiddler-jam) and the [**Frequently Asked Questions** page](https://www.telerik.com/fiddler-jam/faq).
+* For more information on managing your subscription plan, refer to the [**Frequently Asked Questions** page](https://www.telerik.com/fiddler-jam/faq).
+* To subscribe to Fiddler Jam, refer to the [Fiddler Jam purchase page](https://www.telerik.com/purchase/fiddler-jam).
+* To activate licenses and seats, refer to the [Fiddler Jam dashboard site](https://dashboard.getfiddler.com).

 ### User Roles and Access Rights